serg3y/enkit-matlab/sapn/README.txt

-2. Go to power SA login page, register using an email address. https://www.sapowernetworks.com.au/your-power/manage-your-power-use/your-meter-data/ Probably best to use an email you use for spam, and a fake phone number.
+2. Go to power SA login page, register using an email address. https://www.sapowernetworks.com.au/your-power/manage-your-power-use/your-meter-data/ Best to use an email you use for spam, and a fake phone number.
 When confirming the email address check your spam folder.

 3. Finish the registration process using the NMI number and meter number.